by John Pegg

 When I transferred here it gave me the chance to start using the telegraph regularly again.
 I didn’t use it much at Barkston North and Hougham, but at Honington there was a distinct shortage of telephones.
-One was to the boxes on either side and to the crossing keepers at Frinkley Lane and Hough Lane crossings (who had to request permission to open their gates from the box); the only other telephone was to Control.
+One was to the boxes on either side and to the crossing keepers at Frinkley Lane and Hough Lane crossings (who had to request permission from the box to open their gates); the only other telephone was to Control.
 All administration for the box and the crossings was via the telegraph.
 We also received, from time to time, messages for the RAF depot situated adjacent to the station goods yard.
 On occasion the royal train was stabled overnight at both Honington and Leadenham.

 Honington Box closed on 29th July 1984.

 In September 1969 I was back on the east coast main line, this time south of Grantham at Highdyke box.
 Working to Great Ponton on the north side and Stoke box to the south, with Colsterworth on the branch line for the ironstone mines.
 Highdyke box had a very heavy frame.
 Setting the road from the up slow over the up and down main lines to the branch line was particularly hard, especially in the cold weather of winter.
 Unlike the other boxes, where I had led a solitary existence, there were other staff about: Yard Inspector, Shunter, Examiner and various train crews.
 By this time, of course, the era of the steam engine has passed and all we see are diesels.
 Two class 31s are the pilots for bringing down the iron ore from Colsterworth, Stainby and Sproxton for marshalling in Highdyke yard.
 The engines were fitted with single line token catchers to enable them to drop off and pick up tokens at Colsterworth without stopping, due to the gradients.